mayank42/OpenMP-MPI-Tasks/Task2/README.md

 ## Description
 This is part of an experiment with optimizing OpenMP program on solving the N-body problem.
+The specifications of the system on which this is run is given in specifications.txt.
+Standard outputs can be found in Output folder.

 ### The workflow